renpy/renpy/sphinx/source/config.rst

 .. var:: config.auto_choice_delay = None

-    If not None,this variable gives a number of seconds that Ren'Py will pause at an in-game menu before picking a random choice from that menu.
+    If not None, this variable gives a number of seconds that Ren'Py will pause at an in-game menu before picking a random choice from that menu.
 We'd expect this variable to always be set to None in released games, but setting it to a number will allow for